VaishnavGitHuber/TABLEAU_LEARNING_MATERIALS/README.md

   12. Adding Labels and Formatting.
   13. Exporting the worksheet.
   14. Get the Viz.
+  NOTE : Mainly topics are about creating a calculated field,adding colors to the plots,formatting and labelling the data.
 2. Day 2 - 30/06/2024
 * Section 3 -
   15. Section intro.